 After You Arrive in Spain

 Once you arrive in Spain, you have one month to apply for your Foreigner Identity Card at the Foreigners Office in the area where you have settled.
 You will need your passport with the Spanish visa in it, three photos, and proof of payment of the corresponding fee.
+As a non-lucrative visa holder, you can travel abroad to the 25 other countries in the Schengen Area.
+To do so, you may want to check out travel insurance options for Spanish residence permit holders.

 Validity of a Spanish Non-Lucrative Visa